 The Greatest Showman Movie review

-The inspiring story of how P T Barnum the legendary 19th-century ringmaster, originated his first full-fledged circus act after trying his luck with giving unusual looking people a leg-up on the performance stage, this film may have omitted out much
+The inspiring story of how P T Barnum the legendary ringmaster, originated his first full-fledged circus act after trying his luck with giving unusual looking people a leg-up on the performance stage.

 The Greatest Showman

 Cast: Hugh Jackman, Zac Efron, Zendaya, Rebecca Ferguson, Michelle Williams, Natasha Liu Bordizzo